How do you create a winning brand protection strategy?

 As the sophistication of counterfeiters and digital malefactors has accelerated and increased, so too has the need for additional customs agents and other government officials to reduce the opportunity for these illicit activities.
 This final hurdle is one that is entirely beyond the control of brand owners, regardless of the proficiency of their legal and IP teams.

 Taking effective action

 Without exception, registering your IP is at the core of any brand protection strategy.
 While there are many aspects of a business's IP portfolio that obviously need to be protected — your logo and brand name, for example — it can be easy to overlook some of the more commonplace assets you use, including general-consumption media.
-Photography and videography, print advertisements, radio spots, television commercials and written content all constitute a part of your brand.
+Photography and videography, print advertisements, radio spots, television commercials, social media posts and written content all constitute a part of your brand identity.
 As we have seen, brandjackers may attempt to leverage this material to their own ends, so it is essential to guard your copyrights vigilantly as well.